"Reading is like breathing in, and writing is like breathing out." Pam Allyn.

 Reading is at the heart of our English curriculum and writing is taught through carefully selected texts that the children are engaged with and have links to the five plagues of reading.
 Children are expected to write every day, where they immerse themselves in their chosen text and pick it apart such as character development, author’s intention and use of language.
 As the unit progresses, children are challenged to write at length demonstrating the key skills modelled and discussed during lessons.

-From Year 1 to Year 6, a piece of independent writing is assessed at the end of each unit of work (typically 3-4 weeks) at the end of each half term.
+From Year 1 to Year 6, a piece of independent writing is assessed at the end of each half term.
 Teachers use a list of non-negotiables as well as selected criteria to determine each child’s current levels of ability and award each piece of writing a grade as determined by our assessment policy.
 This then enables us to track each child’s individual progress and offer further challenge or support where necessary.
 Writing judgements are moderated regularly at St John Fisher to ensure the highest standards of accuracy.

 Our children are taught to write an array of different text types including: reports, recounts, diaries, letters, instructions; through a medium of both written and typed to motivate and inspire them to write.
 Our teaching staff regularly receive in-house training enabling best practice to be shared within school and new initiatives to be delivered to all to ensure coherency.

 Our aim at St John Fisher is for all children to become enthusiastic and effective writers; with an awareness of the reader; to write with purpose; to write with grammatical accuracy, with appropriate style and flair; and to be able to write at length, within a variety of genres.